Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

 That the irreducible subrepresentations lie in eigenspaces of $K$ follows immediately from the fact that in the decomposition of $\C\CC$ each irreducible representation occurs with multiplicity at most one.
 We can now compute the eigenvalues.

 For the trivial representation we compute the column sum $\sum_a K((12),a)$ over all 2-cycles.
 In the basis of the `triangular' listing

 we have for $a$ the choice (12), or $a$ lies in the size $2(n-3)$ region on the left where $a$ has one entry in common with (12), or $a$ lies in the triangle to the right of size $(n-2)(n-3)/2$ where $a$ is disjoint from (12).
-Using the values of $K$ for these three cases in \cite{Ma:perm}, we find
+Using the values of $K$ for these three cases in \cite{Ma:perm}, we find which computes as stated.